Retinal-Delights/satoshe-sluggers-nfts/docs/PRODUCTION_READINESS_ASSESSMENT.md

 **Time to Production:** 40-75 minutes (staging deployment + testing)

-**Risk Level:** 🟡 **LOW-MEDIUM** - Code is solid, but runtime testing required before production launch.
-Recent UI/UX improvements enhance user experience but need verification in staging environment.
+**Risk Level:** 🟡 **LOW-MEDIUM** - Code is solid with stable API architecture using Multicall3 and event-based counting.
+Runtime testing required before production launch to verify all endpoints work correctly in staging environment.